I've been practicing Olympic style recurve archery in the SF Bay Area since late 2016.

 As a competitive archer, my aspiration is to become what poet Stephanie Burt calls the sport’s “…elevated counselors / of the air, which will not take / anything but our most forceful advice.”

-Archery has been the ultimate practice of mindfulness and I have the aching arms and shoulder blades to show for it.
+Archery has been the ultimate practice of mindfulness and I have the aching arms and shoulders to show for it.

 ...and let the glove move where we draw the wire,